wlsf82/context-testing/README.md

 # Contextual testing

-Use the same end-to-end tests to run context-based validations (e.g., accessibility, functional, visual, etc.)
+Use the same end-to-end tests to run context-based validations (e.g., accessibility testing with Axe, functional testing with Protractor, visual testing with Applitools, etc.)

 ## Installation